IBM/db2developerextension-about/docs/working-with-sql/running-multiple-sql-statements.md

 When you run multiple SQL statements, the extension runs them sequentially and presents the consolidated results in the **Results** pane.
 Each statement’s result set appears in its own tab (for example, Query 1, Query 2).

+> **Note**: When you click the layout toggle icon, the **Results** pane switches from the default vertical view to a horizontal view, where the results are aligned horizontally with the editor.
+Clicking the icon again returns the results to the vertical alignment.
+{: .note-right}

 ![Run multiple queries]({{site.baseurl}}/assets/images/run-sql-mulitple.png)